 - “It’s not just about the critters.
 It’s about keeping a salvageable place where humankind can continue to thrive in the future because if we deplete our resources to the point where nobody else can live here comfortably, then the future looks very, very bleak.”

 WHAT’S ON HIS NIGHTSTAND:

 - Rain: A Natural and Cultural History by Cynthia Barnett

 - The Death of Expertise: The Campaign against Established Knowledge and Why it Matters by Tom Nichols

 Want to comment on anything mentioned in the show?

 Email us at firstname.lastname@example.org or call us on the Google line (786) 471-2812.

 DON’T KEEP US A SECRET…

 Tell your friends, family, neighbors, baristas, anyone who will listen about us.
 We really appreciate it!
-And don’t forget to leave us a review on iTunes if you’re enjoying the show and don’t forget to visit our blog!
+And don’t forget to subscribe to the podcast and leave us a review on iTunes if you’re enjoying the show.
+For additional content, please visit our blog and our YouTube channel.